Lance Storm: Return to WWE (2019–2020)

-Return to Impact Wrestling (2022–present)
+Return to Impact / Total Nonstop Action Wrestling (2022–present)

 In February 2022, it was announced that Storm would be returning to Impact Wrestling as a producer.

 Other media

-Storm writes a monthly column for British wrestling and MMA publication Fighting Spirit magazine.
+Storm wrote a monthly column for British wrestling and MMA publication Fighting Spirit magazine.
 Since 2005, Lance has been a regular guest on podcasts available through the Figure Four Weekly / Wrestling Observer web site, as well as a frequent guest on the nationally airing Wrestling Observer Live radio show.
 In 2011, Storm and ten of his Storm Wrestling Academy students were featured in a ten-part reality television show, World of Hurt, which premiered on The Cave on May 1.
 In 2011, Storm published an E-book for the Amazon Kindle, titled Storm Warning, which is a collection of columns from his website.
 He later released a second volume, titled Storm Front which covers stories from his WWE career from 2001 to 2004.

 Storm has made appearances on the WWE Network original The Edge and Christian Show, first playing the role of representative of WWE's PG department, then appearing briefly on the season finale.
+Storm has appeared two WWE video games in WWE SmackDown!
+Shut Your Mouth and WWE SmackDown!
+Here Comes The Pain during the final and second run with WWE.